CatX711/GreetLang/GreetlangPlus.md

 <br />

-With this at the top of the `st`, the following code would go from outputting, <br />
+With this at the top of the `start function`, the following code would go from outputting, <br />

 ```
 Oh, automatic newlines are disabled now...